The job interview.

 - Why did you leave your previous job?

 If you left voluntarily, explain why while being complimentary to your previous employers.
 It's common for people to want a new challenge, there might have been something specific as this company that attracted you, and sometimes there are other forces at play (you had to move, etc.).If you were let go, be honest about why you were let go but avoid sharing characteristics that are core needs of the new role.
 More importantly, explain what steps you took to improve those areas so it wouldn't happen again.
 If the reasons were outside of your control (downsizing, a weak economy, etc.), those are perfectly safe answers to share.

 - What was your biggest challenge and how did you overcome it?

 This question gets to your long term planning, organization, ambition, and understanding of the culture of the company.
-If you enter a massive corporate company and expects to be President in 5 years, it shows a fundamental misunderstanding of how things works.
-If you explain that in five years you want to learn more about the business, move into management or some other higher tier, and otherwise illustrate ambition and long term commitment but not a “head in the clouds” disconnect, you’ll be great.
+If you enter a massive corporate company and expect to be President in five years, it shows a fundamental misunderstanding of how things work.
+If you explain that in five years you want to learn more about the business, move into management or some other higher tier, and otherwise illustrate ambition and long term commitment but not a “head in the clouds” disconnect, you'll be great.

 - What are your salary needs?

 One of the trickiest questions in the book but one that I feel the answer my friend Ramit Sethi gives is solid gold (his guide goes into salary negotiation, not just answering this interview question).
 The gist of the answer is to deflect it because it's not relevant in the interview process and you're under no obligation to share it.
 You do this by explaining you'd be happy to share salary at a later time but for now you want to see if you can add value to the company and whether it's a good fit.If you live in Massachusetts, starting July 2017, it will be illegal for an employer to ask you about your current salary.